CRedit360/WorkflowSchema/README.md

 Contexts
 --------

-Earlier, we said "In general, messages are passed on to the creator of the controller".
+Earlier, we said "By default, messages are passed on to the creator of the controller".
 To explain what's actually happening, it's necessary to introduce the concept of the workflow context.
 We've seen one already, when we set up the workflow:

 ```ObjC
     WFSContext *context = [WFSContext contextWithDelegate:self];